AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/purge-users.md

    <td>No</td>
   </tr>
   <tr>
-   <td>Delete User’s email from all the other fields of the requesting Enterprise account and All Trial Accounts.</td>
+   <td>Delete User's email from all the other fields of the requesting Enterprise account and All Trial Accounts.</td>
    <td>Yes</td>
   </tr>
   <tr>